Oil built the Persian Gulf. Desalinated water keeps it alive. War could threaten both

 The war that began Feb.
 28 with U.S. and Israeli attacks on Iran has already brought fighting close to key desalination infrastructure.
 On March 2, Iranian strikes on Dubai’s Jebel Ali port landed some 12 miles from one of the world’s largest desalination plants, which produces much of the city’s drinking water.

+Satellite data initially suggested a possible fire near the Fujairah F1 power and water complex in the United Arab Emirates following nearby strikes, though the plant’s operator said Tuesday that the facility had not been damaged and remained fully operational.

-Damage also was reported at the Fujairah F1 power and water complex in the United Arab Emirates, and at Kuwait’s Doha West desalination plant.
-The damage at the two facilities appeared to have resulted from nearby port attacks or debris from intercepted drones, and so far there is little evidence of Iran intentionally targeting water treatment sites, experts said.
+Damage was reported at Kuwait’s Doha West desalination plant.
+The damage appeared to have resulted from nearby port attacks or debris from intercepted drones.

+On Sunday, Bahrain accused Iran of indiscriminately attacking civilian targets and damaging one of its desalination plants, though it didn’t say supplies have gone offline.
+The island nation, home to the U.S. Navy’s Fifth Fleet, has been among the countries targeted by Iranian drones and missiles.

+Earlier, Iran said a U.S. airstrike damaged an Iranian desalination plant.
+Abbas Araghchi, the country’s foreign minister, said the strike on Qeshm Island in the Strait of Hormuz had cut into the water supply for 30 villages.
+He warned that in doing so “the U.S. set this precedent, not Iran.”

 Many Gulf desalination plants are physically integrated with power stations as co‑generation facilities, meaning attacks on electrical infrastructure could also hinder water production.
 Even where plants are connected to national grids with backup supply routes, disruptions can cascade across interconnected systems, said David Michel, senior fellow for water security at the Center for Strategic and International Studies.

-Note: This story was first published on Mar.
-8, 2026.
-It was updated on Mar.
-11, 2026, to correct that the Fujairah F1 power and water complex in the United Arab Emirates was not damaged.